 Email Marketing Key Features and Killer Tips

-People get tons of emails everyday.
-So you need to make your email stand out of the crowd and draw attention in any case.
+People get tons of emails every day.
+So it would help if you made your email stand out from the crowd and draw attention in any case.
 Here are the best practices and coolest tips on how to achieve these goals.

 Responsiveness above All

 Like the entire web content today, email design should be responsive or die.
 Most people use mobile devices for work even more often than for pleasure.
-Thus, you should think of creating email that will look great on small screen in the first place.
+Thus, it would help if you thought of creating an email that will look great on a small screen in the first place.

 Here are a few tips on how to create an awesome responsive email with no hassle:

-- Choose narrow layout.
-About 600 pixels will be enough for your email to look great on desktop and mobile without significant rearrangements in content;
+Choose a narrow layout.
+About 600 pixels will be enough for your email to look great on desktop and mobile without significant rearrangements in the content;

-- Go for bold, large and easy-to-read typography.
-Don’t go below the minimum size typography for different OS but avoid using huge type that will look clumsy on smaller screens;
+Go for bold, large, and easy-to-read typography.
+Don’t go below the minimum size typography for the different OS but avoid using a huge type that will look clumsy on smaller screens;

 Unlike web pages that people visit intentionally, emails are sent mostly unexpectedly (unless they are for your subscribers).
 One of the main challenges for email marketing is making people click and open your email.
-You should catch a person’s attention before he or she goes to the next message in the box.
-The best way to do this today is being personal and useful for your reader.
+It would help if you caught a person’s attention before going to the next message in the box.
+The best way to do this today is to be personal and useful for your reader.

 Keep your content short and to-the-point.
 Remember: it’s not a web page where you can offer plenty of visuals and various information to read.
 Emails are mostly meant to draw users’ attention and guide them to your website for more info.

 Adding social buttons may be a good idea for creating an engaging email.
-Make those buttons prominent but make sure they not suppress other vital elements of the email like call-to-action buttons.
+Make those buttons prominent but do not suppress other vital elements of the email, like call-to-action buttons.

 Most users have settings that prevent email imagery from loading initially, so typography may be the only thing they will see from your email.
 Thus, you should make your typography look and read the best.
 Use bold and engaging headlines to draw attention and lead your customers through the email content.
-Make sure they are clear and have the prominent message.
+Please make sure they are clear and have a prominent message.

 Call-to-Action Email Practices

-Calls-to-action are pretty much the main thing in the email content.
-No matter what type of email you send to your users, you mostly with they to perform some kind of action.
+Calls-to-action is pretty much the main thing in the email content.
+No matter what type of email you send to your users, you mostly perform some action.
 Thus, calls-to-action in your email should be prominent and easy-to-perceive.

-- Buttons are meant to be clicked.
+Buttons are meant to be clicked.
 And, as I already mentioned above, you should make them easy-to-tap too.
-Thus, the should be large enough and alienated from other clickable elements;
+Thus, they should be large enough and alienated from other clickable elements;

 A Few More Tips

-When it comes to the email design it’s better to choose minimalism and make it as simple and clear as possible.
-It makes your email more mobile-friendly and increases chances it will be opened and read.
+When it comes to the email design, it’s better to choose minimalism and make it as simple and clear as possible.
+It makes your email more mobile-friendly and increases the chances it will be opened and read.

 Warby Parker – Thanks for Your Order

 Don’t forget to test your email a lot and remove all the bugs and errors from it.
-Test it on as many devices as you can to make sure it will look perfect on any user’s smartphone or tablet.
-In addition, with early testing you will see what framework and template suits your needs better and will have more chance to choose the coolest framework.
+Test it on as many devices as possible to make sure it will look perfect on any user’s smartphone or tablet.
+Besides, with early testing, you will see what framework and template suit your needs better and have more chances to choose the coolest framework.

 Frameworks for Email Design

-There are a lot of free or low-budget tools, services and resources that will help you to create a cool email design with ease.
-You just have to chose one that suits your needs and intentions the best.
+There are many free or low-budget tools, services, and resources that will help you create a cool email design with ease.
+You have to choose one that suits your needs and intentions the best.
 Of course, you can code an HTML template yourself.
 But you can also use frameworks and boilerplates that will give you the best results and save a lot of your precious time.

-Ink of Zurb Foundation allows creating responsive emails that are claimed to work on any device and with any email client.
-There are a few basic templates including a hero-image one and a sidebar layouts.
+The ink of Zurb Foundation allows creating responsive emails that are claimed to work on any device and with any email client.
+There are a few basic templates, including a hero-image one and sidebar layouts.
 Ink is easy to start and easy to use.

-Cerberus is another highly popular framework that offers you a set of basic templates that you can fill with a content you want.
-This “three-headed dog” of email templates allows making fully-responsive templates that work with any mobile, desktop client as well as with Outlook, Android and Mobile Gmail.
+Cerberus is another trendy framework that offers you a set of basic templates to fill with the content you want.
+This “three-headed dog” of email templates allows making fully-responsive templates that work with any mobile, desktop client, Outlook, Android, and Mobile Gmail.

 Additionally, you may wish to browse some of the premade email templates and use them in your marketing campaign after making a few changes.

-Antwort is another free email builder that offers a set of templates that will work with any client including Outlook and Gmail.
-Its responsive structure allow building emails for almost all screen widths.
+Antwort is another free email builder that offers a set of templates that will work with any client, including Outlook and Gmail.
+Its responsive structure allows building emails for almost all screen widths.

 Graphic Mail offers you loads of responsive email templates which you can customize according to your specific needs.
 You can sign-up for a free trial to check out its services or login for an account starting from $9.95 a month.